wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 ### `register-theme-folder`

-In our `require` sample there are no themes.
-Even if we are using the WordPress package that ships with default (Twenty*) themes, our installation would not *see* those, because we are using a different WP content folder.
+In our `require` section of the sample `composer.json` there are no themes.
+Even if we are using the WordPress package that ships with default (Twenty*) themes, our WP installation would normally not *see* those, because we are using a different WP content folder.
 WordPress has a function, [`register_theme_directory`](https://developer.wordpress.org/reference/functions/register_theme_directory/) that can be used to tell WordPress to look for themes in a custom folder (additionally to the default theme folder).

 When the `register-theme-folder` setting is set to `true`, like in our sample, the `wp-config.php` generated by WP Starter will contain a call to that function that will register as theme directory the folder where default themes are located, so that WordPress can find it and we don't need to install any theme to make the site work.